Overview

 Explanation of the fields above:

-- This is a comment which is only used so you know why you created this rule.
+- # slow down Yahoo — This is a comment so remember why you created this rule.

 -